Ethra8/history_beyond_myth/README.md

     + **Rationale**: inspired by the metal from medieval armours and swords.
 - ***Jet*** **#2E2E2E** / **RBG(46,46,46)**:
     + **Use**: The navigation bar background color.
-    + **Rationale**:  and it also reminds of the shadows and obscurity that still cover the early Middle Ages and its myths.
-History and myths are still full of shadows to unveil.
+    + **Rationale**: It reminds of the shadows and obscurity that still cover the early Middle Ages' history and myths, still full of shadows to unveil.
+Also, the contrast with the *Turkey Red* from the headers reminds of the main plot sorrounding this site investigation, full of shadows and blood.
+- ***Timberwolf*** **#D6D6D6** / **RGB(214,214,214)**:

-- ***Timberwolf*** **#D6D6D6**: Used in the *headers' 1st letters*, the *vertical or horizontal lines in the headers* that ressemble a spear or sword, and for the *button to the sign-up page* in the navigation bar.
-The reason for this selection is to give a metal-like appearance.
+    + **Use**: The *headers' 1st letters*, the *vertical or horizontal lines in the headers* that ressemble a spear or sword, and for the background of the *button to the sign-up page* in the navigation bar.
+    + **Rationale**: Gives a metal-like appearance.
 All element have a strong shadow to give it volume.
-Middle Ages were full of iron... armours, shields, spears, swords, etc. But also cups, and all king of everyday medieval ustensils.
+Middle Ages were full of iron: armours, shields, spears, swords, etc. But also cups, and all king of everyday medieval ustensils were made of metal.

 ![image](https://github.com/Ethra8/history_beyond_myth/blob/939b243f05b2fbd01a7fd7398b33133c3c356627/color%20palette%20History%20beyond%20Myth.png)